RisingThumb/func_godot_scene_import/README.md

 As a minor compatibility note, this plugin works fine with func_godot_lightpass.
 The way I use it, is I add the scene to my scene tree, enable edit as children for the scene, add any func_godot_lightpass entities, export all the func_godot_lightpass_entities, and then(usually after you save the scene), Godot detects the changes to the .map file and updates them.

 If you find any bugs, report them on the Github issue tracker.

+Credit to Pspritechologist for original implementation and idea